garado/cozy/.github/README.md

 1. can be used easily on both my laptop and my touchscreen tablet
 2. integrates all the cli tools I use to manage my life into a nice dashboard
 3. looks awesome!

+This is a port of my old Eww config.
+I've decided to keep maintaining the Eww config [here](https://github.com/garado/cozy/tree/eww).
+(Still heavily wip)

 <h2>Dashboard</h2>